pavelkomarov/pavelkomarov.github.io/pages/quotes.md

 "I have found that people who can resist temptation invariably lead depressingly stunted lives."
 --Sheeni Saunders, Youth in Revolt

+"Any intelligent fool can make things bigger and more complex.
+It takes a touch of genius and a lot of courage to move in the opposite direction."
+--E. F. Schumacher

 "As you grow older, you'll find the only things you regret are the things you didn't do."
 --Zachary Scott